Chewy Cranberry Pecan Bars

 - 1/3 cup sweetened shredded coconut

 - In a large bowl, combine 1 cup flour and 2 tablespoons sugar.
 Cut in butter until crumbly.
 Stir in 1/3 cup pecans.
-Press into an ungreased 13-in. x 9-in. baking pan.
+Press into an ungreased 13x9-in. baking pan.
 Bake at 350° for 15 minutes or until set.

-- Meanwhile, in a large bowl, combine the egg, egg whites, milk, orange peel, vanilla and remaining flour and sugar.
+- Meanwhile, in a large bowl, combine the egg, egg whites, milk, orange zest, vanilla and remaining flour and sugar.
 Fold in the cranberries, coconut and remaining pecans.
 Spread over warm crust.
 Bake 25-30 minutes longer or until top is golden.
 Cool on a wire rack.
-Yield: 2 dozen.